Drone29/cpp-argparser/readme.md

     // specify parsing function and pass side parameter (x) in a tuple parser.addArgument<int>("v", {"str_val"}, tst, std::make_tuple(x))
           .help("mandatory arg with mandatory value and side argument for function tst");

-If an argument is not of arithmetic or string type and thus cannot be parsed by built-in parser, the parsing function also needs to be specified:
+Here's an example of an argument with custom type CL:

     // User-defined type
     struct CL{